-At Naperville North High School, we strive to build a learner's mindset in all students, developing qualities such as adaptability, communication, critical thinking, and global citizenship.
-Generative Artificial Intelligence (AI), offers new opportunities to engage with important technology relevant to the future that also raises significant educational considerations.
-Al tools provide unique ways to engage students in the learning process, hence we encourage our staff to guide students in using AI responsibly.
-Teachers have the authority to establish guidelines for AI use in their classrooms, setting clear expectations for how AI can be used on learning tasks.
-Concurrently, we recognize that reliance on AI risks replacing genuine student engagement and original thought, undermining the attributes we aim to cultivate.
-Striking a balance between leveraging AI tools effectively and maintaining educational standards is crucial to the learning experience of each student.
+to engage with important technology relevant to the future that also raises significant educational considerations.
+All tools provide unique ways to engage students in the learning process, hence we encourage our staff to guide students in using All responsibly.
+Teachers have the authority to establish guidelines for All use in their classrooms, setting clear expectations for how All can be used on learning tasks.
+Concurrently, we recognize that reliance on All risks replacing genuine student engagement and original thought, undermining the attributes we aim to cultivate.
+Striking a balance between leveraging All tools effectively and maintaining educational standards is crucial to the learning experience of each student.